Background

 The Evanescence Songwriting and Production

 In the past few years, I’ve been interested in knowing who the songwriters and producers of each track are.
-Alongside the credited artist, they play the most important role in shaping the artform.
+Alongside the credited artist, they play the most important role in determining the output.

 Ben Moody and David Hodges brought a dark, cinematic style to “Addicted”.
 As former members of the band Evanescence, they specialized in mixing heavy electric guitars with delicate piano melodies and moody electronic sounds.
 Without their influence, the song might have been a simple piano ballad.
 Instead, we got an intense, gothic-rock anthem.

 “Addicted” shares the same DNA as early 2000s hits like “Bring Me to Life”.
 The way the music builds from a quiet, creepy verse to a loud, exploding chorus is a classic Evanescence technique.
-In fact, the melody and the painful lyrics are also similar that I could easily imagine Amy Lee singing it.
+In fact, the melody and the painful lyrics are a bit similar that I could easily imagine Amy Lee singing “Addicted”.

 Heavy, Intense and Draining